Simhyeon/gdmarp/README.md

 ## Marp-cli pptx generation automation script

-This is a shell script to automate m4 macro pre-processing and marp pptx generation.
+This is a bash script to automate m4 macro pre-processing and marp pptx generation.

 ### Caution